auroraboreibis/blackjack-cli/README.md

 # cardgames

 Command line card games written in Java.
-This is a project for learning Java.
+This is a learning exercise/project for Java.
 More card games will probably be added in the future in their own package.

 ## Getting Started